JuliaHealth/OMOPCDMCohortCreator.jl/docs/src/tutorials/r_tutorial.md

-# Using OMOPCDMCohortCreator with R :pirate_flag:
+# Using OMOPCDMCohortCreator with R 🏴‍☠️

 ```@contents
 Pages = ["r_tutorial.md"]